yemreak/alfred5-py/docs/README.md

 - Use `WorkflowClient.log` to log your message to alfred debugger
     - [debugging alfred workflow](https://www.alfredapp.com/help/workflows/utilities/debug/)
     - [why this project use stderr for all logging operation](https://www.alfredforum.com/topic/14721-get-the-python-output-back-to-alfred/?do=findComment&comment=75303)
-- Use `client.load_cached_response` and `client.cache_response` method to use caching system
+- Use `WorkflowClient(main, cache=True)` method to use caching system
-    - Just do it for static response (not timebased response)
+    - Just do it for static (not timebased nor any dynamic stuff) response
     - Db path is `db/results.yml` also you can see it from workflow debug panel

 ## ⭐️ Example Project